MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 To enable survey incentives, open the [administrator settings for Forms Pro](admin-settings.md), and select **Allow survey authors to add incentives to surveys created using Microsoft Forms Pro**.

-When the survey incentives are turned off, the option of offer survey incentives in a survey invitation is also disabled.
+When the survey incentives are turned off, the option to offer survey incentives in a survey invitation is also disabled.

 ## Enable survey incentives in survey invitation email